QBatista/KnightianInnovationModel.py/README.md

 ### Tests

-Tests must be run locally.
 To run tests, navigate to your local copy of this repository and run `pytest`.